 ‘It is all about proportions and practicality; the room needs to work ergonomically and have enough space to move around.
 For example, to incorporate seating on an island, we would suggest a minimum of 1.2m between a breakfast bar and a wall or furniture,’ says Richard.

-Don’t install an island for the sake of it, they have to play a vital role in cooking efficiency (preferably multiple roles) and not get in the way.
+Don’t install an island for the sake of it; they have to play a vital role in cooking efficiency (preferably multiple roles) and not get in the way.
 Try using a table or even boxes to block out the space for a few days – it’s a great way to work out how an island will impact the room’s flow.

-What color kitchen islands are on trend for 2021?
+What color kitchen islands are on trend for 2022?

 The kitchen island colors on trend vary depending on your kitchen's look.

 Texture is in abundance, too.
 Fluted cabinetry echoes the fluted glass we’re seeing in designs from companies such as Ledbury Studio – the new company led by kitchen supremo Charlie Smallbone.